 The trachea, or windpipe, helps supply air to the lungs by providing a passage way from the mouth.
-It is about 4.5 inches long and 1 inch in diameter.
+It is about 4 to 5 inches long and 1 inch in diameter in the average adult.

 It is made of smooth muscle and several c-shaped rings of cartilage.
 Those rings provide stability and help prevent the trachea from collapsing and shutting off the airway.